pttman: System-wide push-to-talk for Linux

 The client side is a fire-and-forget datagram send.
 When you press a key, a

-lightweight client process sends "unmute" to the socket and exits.
+lightweight client process sends "press" to the socket and exits.
 On release,

-it sends "mute".
-The daemon drains all pending messages and applies the last
+it sends "release".
+The daemon drains all pending messages and applies the

 always correct.